AI IN MARKETING2025-05-15⏱️ 16 min read

 Review each row and decide if any of the values should be excluded from your analysis.

-Duplicate values: Sometimes data will contain duplicate values, but it is usually possible to select only one of the duplicates (e.g., the data might state that the age of a student was 18 or 19 years old, and only one value was recorded).
+Duplicate values: Sometimes data contain duplicates, but it is usually possible to select only one of them (e.g., the data might state that a student's age was 18 or 19, and only one value was recorded).

-If multiple records appear to have identical records, then those records may be removed from your dataset as well.
+If multiple records appear identical, they may be removed from your dataset.

-It is important to review all of the information available in your dataset before deciding whether to remove particular rows.
+It is important to review all available information in your dataset before deciding whether to remove specific rows.

-While reviewing the data, you should take into account the size of your data file and the amount of computation required to build a good model.
+While reviewing the data, you should consider the size of your data file and the computational resources required to build a good model.

 Try to avoid using more than two factors for modeling unless there is a compelling reason for doing so.